m-oniqu3/thegoodfood/README.md

 Whilst building this project I faced a few challenges.

 - I had a difficult time creating the navbar with react.
-If a user opened the website on desktop, the links in the menu would not show until the user resized the menu.
+If a user opened the website on desktop, the links in the menu would not show until the user resized the website.
 This made for a bad user experience, however, I was able to solve this by using the useEffect hook and a conditional statement.

 - I also had a hard time working on the customer favourites section.
 Getting the design to transition from the mobile design to the desktop design proved difficult for me.
 It took me a few tries to get it right, and even with the end result I was not able to get the design looking like the [original](https://www.figma.com/file/T1bxEjwZDoPu19u9I9iQAF/the-good-food?node-id=303%3A2) but it is pretty similar and the result is satusfactory.